Ravenbrook/mps/procedure/review.rst

 _`.role.editor`: The *editor* is the person responsible for acting on the issues found during review in order to bring the work to review exit.
-The editor and `.role.author`_ are usually the same person.
+It's RECOMMENDED that the editor and `.role.author`_ are the same person.
 For example, they're the developer who submitted a pull request and needs to fix it up before it can be merged.

 _`.role.improver`: The *process improver* takes action to prevent future occurrences of defects found by review.
-This should be the same person as `.role.editor`_ so that they maintain a good understanding of (and commitment to) process improvement and defect prevention, but this isn't always possible, e.g. when `.role.author`_ is an outside
+This SHOULD be the same person as `.role.editor`_ so that they maintain a good understanding of (and commitment to) process improvement and defect prevention, but this isn't always possible, e.g. when `.role.author`_ is an outside